 You Can Afford a Trip to Disney

-This article is dedicated to the sweet kids who work hard all school year to make good grades and those who find joy in making their parents and teachers smile.
-It’s in honor of all those who befriend the bookworm, share their lunch, invite the shy kid over to play, and help with the trash and dishes.
+This article is dedicated to the sweet kids who work hard all school year to make good grades.
+It also goes out to those who find joy in making their parents and teachers smile.
+It’s in honor of all those who befriend the bookworm.
+They share their lunch and invite the shy kid over to play.
+They also help with the trash and dishes.
 You know who you are.
-The above money-saving tips will help your parents realize they can afford a Disney trip, maybe even over your next school break.
+The above money-saving tips will help your parents realize they can afford a Disney trip.
+It may be possible over your next school break.
 You’re welcome.

 Wow, lots of info!
 Thanks.